Tarmean/tarmean.github.io/mutable_lenses.md

 But it does have a ring of truth to it.
 Especially for algorithms I quite enjoy writing lens-y, state-y, backtracking-y, pseudo-imperative code.
 This post started by me writing a naive e-graph implementation based on [egg](https://github.com/egraphs-good/egg/) in Haskell to figure out how it works.

 Here is a tiny function which fixes an invariant, namely some lists being normalized and sorted.
-This implementation is nominally pure - a State monad carrying nested maps - to act as a baseline for something more efficient.
+This implementation is nominally pure - a State monad carrying nested maps - to act as a baseline for something more efficient[1].

 ```haskell
 normalizeClassNodes :: M ()